MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-taghighcontrasta.md

 ## -description

-Contains information about the high contrast accessibility feature.
-		This feature sets the appearance scheme of the user interface for maximum visibility for a visually-impaired user, and advises applications to comply with this appearance scheme.
+Contains information about the high contrast accessibility feature.This feature sets the appearance scheme of the user interface for maximum visibility for a visually-impaired user, and advises applications to comply with this appearance scheme.